carsnl/MyEventManager/README.md

 ## Additional Information <a name="info">

-Developed using Python, PyUnit and Qt.
+Developed using Python, PyUnit, Qt and Google Calendar API.

 The final application presented in this repository is an adapted version from a university project.
 Developed in collaboration with Rosheen Rajeesh and Cheng Zi Ming.